-Development incorporates stormwater flow control measures to achieve the design objectives set out below in Table A (construction phase) and Table B (post construction phase).
-Both the construction and operational phases for the development comply with design objectives in Table A (construction phase), and Table B (post construction phase), or current best practice environmental management, including management of frequent flows, peak flows, and construction phase hydrological impacts.
+Development incorporate stormwater flow control measure to achieve the design objectives set out below in and Table B (post construction phase).
+The operational phases for the development comply with design objectives in Table B (post construction phase), or current best practice environmental management, including management of frequent flows, and peak flows.